systelab/systelab-schematics/README.md

 # systelab-schematics

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics.

 ## Working with the repo